harrietdarley/harriet-project/README.md

 ### User Stories
 - As a potential recruiter, collaborater or other coder:
-    - I want to know the coder's experience and her current skills.
+    - I want to know the coder's experience and their current skills.
     - I want to be able to easily get in contact with the coder to find out more information, to hire them or collaborate with them.
     - I want to visit the coder's social media pages.
     - I want to be able to find out what the coder specialises in and what their personal style is.